ACCDB Password Recovery

 - simple modifications: add part(s) copy, add reversed copy, etc.

-- typing errors generation with new multi-position options;
+- typing errors generation;

 - brute-force attacks based on a charset and length selected:

 - optional limit on a number of equal chars;

 - number ranges (e.g. 1-31, 1-12, 2003-2018, etc.);

 - dictionary attacks with modifications (several wordlists are included):

 - password in reverse, capitalized, uppercased, lowercased;

 - preset or custom char replacements: Aa with @, Zz with 2, Bb with 8, etc.